Polpetta/bitdispenser.dev/content/english/posts/songlify-1.md

 ## Telegram bots

-Telegram bots are not something new to me and nowdays are pretty much easy to make, so I consider them like a gym where to try out new technologies and experiment with stuff.
-I wrote plentiful of them, some of those are open source like for example https://github.com/Augugrumi/TorreArchimedeBot (which is now broken 😭) that was useful when going to University, because it scraped the university free room web page and from there it was able to tell you which rooms where without any lessons and for how much time, allowing you to easily find a place where to study with your mates (yep, we didn't like library too much).
+Telegram bots are not something new to me and nowadays are pretty much easy to make, so I consider them like a gym where to try out new technologies and experiment with stuff.
+I wrote plentiful of them, some of those are open source like for example <https://github.com/Augugrumi/TorreArchimedeBot> (which is currently broken 😭) that was useful when going to University, because it scraped the university free room web page and from there it was able to tell you which rooms where without any lessons and for how much time, allowing you to easily find a place where to study with your mates (yep, we didn't like library too much).

 {{< figure src="/content/songlify/telegramscreen.png" alt=`A screenshot of
 TorreArchimedeBot in action.` caption=`A screenshot of TorreArchimedeBot in action.` >}}

-Also another one bot worthy of mention is https://github.com/Polpetta/RedditToTelegram, that allowed our D&D group to receive push notifications of our private Subreddit in our Telegram group.
+Also another one bot worthy of mention is
+<https://github.com/Polpetta/RedditToTelegram>, that allowed our D&D group to
+receive push notifications of our private Subreddit in our Telegram group.

 As you can see, all of these bots are quite simple, but they have the added